janten/keypad-layout/README.md

 | `8` then `3` | Right Two Thirds |

 ## Reference
-If you use a MacBook and forgot the layout of the numeric keypad, refer to the table below for the gird layout.
+If you use a MacBook and forgot the layout of the numeric keypad, refer to the table below for the grid layout.

     ╔═══╦═══╦═══╗
     ║ 7 ║ 8 ║ 9 ║